 - Sodium: Sodium is mainly found in salt, and is a necessary part of your daily diet.
 However, consuming too much sodium can lead to high blood pressure.
 Try to consume your dietary recommendation of sodium, and avoid processed foods as they often contain more salts and sugars.

 - Sugar: Don’t hate me for saying this, but sugar is really bad for you.
 Seriously.
 While sugars can be found naturally in most foods, much of what we eat today also contains large amounts of added sugars.

 The problem with sugars is that they’re high in calories but provide no additional nutrients.
 Along with making you fat, consuming sugars too often can lower your overall energy.
-Over time, this will lead to more serious conditions like diabetes and heart disease.
+Over time, this could lead more serious health conditions that lower your quality of life.